Acceleration Calculator

 how do you find acceleration from a velocity-time graph?

-To find the acceleration from a velocity time graph, you calculate the slope of the line which is calculated by a = (v_f-v_i)/t.
-Entering these values into the calculator will derive average acceleration in meters per second squared (m/s²).
+To find the speed up from a velocity time graph, you calculate the slope of the line which is calculated by a = (v_f-v_i)/t.
+Entering these values into the calculator will derive average hastening in meters per second squared (m/s²).
 This is also a great way to map out trends during a motion scenario in your physics lab, where the calculations will give you confidence in results concerning a dynamic system and the data collected.